InteractionDesignFoundation/handbook/guides/onboarding/onboarding--domain-knowledge.md

 Please be **absolutely sure** you're not on production server but on a **staging/test site**.
 Ask your mentor for the URL to the test server and the password.

-Please make a plan for yourself to test a number of email notifications every day so that you'll have tested all email notifications in, say, a month at the latest.
-If you prefer to do it in one go, then please do that.
-Whatever works for you.
+Please make a plan for yourself to test a number of email notifications every day, e.g. 2 per day, so that you'll have tested all email notifications at some point.

 Doing this activity can feel a bit grinding perhaps.
 But rest assured that it will pay off in the long run.
 It will make your work in the codebase considerably easier in the long run.